Coldplay – Orphans Lyrics Meaning

-Coldplay is back to the music industry after a few weeks of their announcement of a double album.
-The song ‘Orphans’ is a co-lead single from Everyday Life and lead single from ‘Sunset’, the second part of the double album.
+Coldplay is back in the music industry after a few weeks of their announcement of a double album.
+The song ‘Orphans’ is a co-lead single from Everyday Life and the lead single from ‘Sunset’, the second part of the double album.
 ‘Orphans’ tries to touch on the issues of the political cold war in Syria.
 Let’s try to learn the meaning behind the lyrics of “Orphans” by Coldplay.

-In 2018, according to The New York Times, the combined forces of the USA, France, and Britain had launched multiple airstrikes on Friday night when the civilians from Damascus were asleep.
+In 2018, according to The New York Times, the combined forces of the USA, France, and Britain launched multiple airstrikes on Friday night when the civilians from Damascus were asleep.
 The brutality of attacking Damascene during the night in the name of “controlling terrorism” is unforgivable.
 However, somehow, the major powers just get away with it.

 Introduction: Orphans Lyrics

 Even though the attack was targeted at the Syrian government’s alleged usage of chemical weapons that they had purchased from Russia, in the end, innocent civilians had to face the consequences.
 More than 40 people died in this brutal attack.
-If usage of the chemical weapon was a violation of an international norm, isn’t attacking at the night time violation of a basic human right to sleep?
+If the usage of the chemical weapon was a violation of an international norm, isn’t attacking at night time a violation of a basic human right to sleep?

 Some people were lucky enough to wake up to the sounds of the bombing.
-However, a girl (fictional) named Rosaleem and her father died in an instant after the airstrikes were launched.
-The song ‘Orphans’ is dedicated to all the Damascene who lost their parents at a very early age who are now forced to figure out the pain of life all by themselves.
-People don’t understand the fact that such a political action can generate a hateful orphan child to grow into a terrorist for s/he has no other ways to feed themselves.
+However, a girl (fictional) named Rosaleem and her father died an instant after the airstrikes were launched.
+The song ‘Orphans’ is dedicated to all the Damascene who lost their parents at a very early age and are now forced to figure out the pain of life all by themselves.
+People don’t understand the fact that such a political action can generate a hateful orphan child to grow into a terrorist for s/he has no other way to feed themselves.

 Orphans Lyrics Meaning